 Information contained herein is selective, containing specific information in relation to the Company.
-This document (the "EEA Country Supplement") forms part of and should be read in conjunction with the Prospectus for the Company dated 05 July 2024, as may be amended or supplemented from time to time (the "Prospectus").
-This document is for distribution in the following EEA countries only (the "Marketing Countries"):
+This document forms part of and should be read in conjunction with the Prospectus for the Company dated 23 May 2025, as may be amended or supplemented from time to time (the 'Prospectus').